I've used something similar under Condor-G which doesn't( didn't

 Condor-users mailing list

-To unsubscribe, send a message to condor-users-request@xxxxxxxxxxx
+To unsubscribe, send a message to condor-users-request@xxxxxxxxxxx with a

 subject: Unsubscribe